-History and background of the Australian Formula 1 Grand Prix in Melbourne.
-The next race kicks of the 2017 season on March 23-26.
+History and background of the Australian Formula 1 Grand Prix, which has been held in Melbourne since 1996 and is traditionally the first race of the season.

-Melbourne first hosted the Australian Grand Prix at the Albert Park circuit in 1996.
-Previously, from 1985-1995, the race had been held in neighboring Adelaide, and many were sad to see the traditional season-ending street race lose its place on the calendar.
-Albert Park is a historic venue which held non-championship Australian Grand Prix races as far back as 1953.
+Melbourne began hosting the Australian Grand Prix at the Melbourne Grand Prix Circuit (Albert Park) in 1996, taking over from Adelaide, which hosted the race from 1985-1995.
+Albert Park is a historic venue which held two non-championship Australian Grand Prix races in 1953 and 1956 on a shorter, anti-clockwise track.
 For the majority of the year, the park is a popular local recreational space with walking trails, picnic areas and sports facilities.
-The temporary circuit is assembled around six weeks before race weekend and then disassembled again within four weeks.
-The park surroundings make the location very pleasant for fans with an abundance of grassed areas and trees.
+The temporary circuit is assembled around six weeks before race weekend and then disassembled again four weeks after the race.

 Australian Grand Prix Facts